JayvonK/news-homepage-main/README.md

 Peer Reviewed By: Alexander Soria
 Peer Review: The website looks very close to the original, pretty much a 1:1 recration.
 The page is very responsive and works really well when shrunken down.
 The only minor problem I can see is that, at least on the desktop version when it is at 1920 x 1080px, there appears to be some space left that keeps it scrollable when it realistically shouldn't, but it's a minor nitpick.
 Overall, it's a really good effort!

+Edit: Fixed the scrollable on 1920 x 1080px, I simply just made the margins smaller on 2xl screen size